 - Requires installation that may be expensive or difficult

 - Hose is extremely heavy and cumbersome

-The Stylus is an excellent stick vacuum, and really, its biggest sin is being not quite as good as the Bissell Featherweight.
-Unlike the Bissell, it’s cordless, which may make it more attractive to some people.
+The Stylus is an excellent stick RV vacuum cleaner, and really, its biggest sin is being not quite as good as the Bissell Featherweight.
+Unlike the Bissell, it’s a cordless vacuum, which may make it more attractive to some people.

 It offers 45 minutes of runtime, which should be more than enough to clean up an RV (and if it’s not, please invite me to your next party).
 The suction is strong and even throughout that runtime, and it has a “MAX power” mode that you can switch to if need be; be aware that the MAX setting really saps its juice, though.

 While it’s a good overall RV vacuum, it’s the intelligent features that set it apart.
 Unlike many other stick vacuums, the dust cup is situated on the front, which allows you to completely lay the thing down when it’s time to get under furniture.
 It’s a small thing, but if it saves you from moving things around, it’s well worth it.

 The stick has an easy-rest feature as well; there’s a nook that lets you prop it up on the nearest surface whenever you need a break.
 The thing only weighs 6 pounds, though, so it’s not like it’s a huge burden to hold onto.

 This cordless RV vacuum has an LED headlight that allows you to see in dark spaces or to vacuum late at night if that’s your thing (on second thought, maybe don’t invite us to your parties).
 It does come in handy when vacuuming up glass, however.